Temozolomide (Temodar®), Oral Formulation

 In its oral form, temozolomide comes in a capsule.
-It should be taken once a day, on an empty stomach (1 hour before a meal or 2 hours after).
-This helps to prevent nausea associated with this medication.
+It should be taken on an empty stomach (1 hour before a meal or 2 hours after).
+This helps prevent nausea.
 You should take this medication around the same time each day.
-Swallow the capsules whole with a glass of water; do not open, crush or chew them.
+Swallow the capsules whole with a glass of water; do not open, crush, or chew them.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.